permutationlock/krynth_raylib/README.md

 I designed this game way back in 2020 after playing and loving the board game [Cryptid][5].
 It's first iteration was the (now defunct) competitive online game [krynth.io][1] that I hosted with my C++ [simple web game server][2].
-I ended up retiring this game after a year and a half because I did not see a future with the design as a good head to head game (the server worked fantastically though,
-%100 uptime for the entire two years... for all thirty-fourty unique players it saw).
+I ended up retiring the game after a year and a half because I did not see a future with the design as a head-to-head game (the server worked fantastically though, 100% uptime... for all thirty-fourty unique players it saw).

 What this repo contains is a single-player Raylib client for mostly the same puzzle generation logic found in the competitive game.
 It can be built to